 Decisions over the Graduate School's overall direction are the responsibility of the General Meeting.
 It convenes at least once a year and comprises all members of the School.
 Between General Meetings, the Executive Committee is the School's highest decision-making body.
 Day-to-day management is the duty of the Director and Deputy Director, the Pillar Coordinators and the General Management.

 The Bamberg Graduate School of Social Sciences is firmly embedded in the University's general quality management procedures.
 Regular student evaluations and recommendations by our External Scientific Advisory Council are crucial to the continuous development of the School and its programme.

-All rules concerning organisation and management are laid down in the Graduate School's Ordinances:
+All rules concerning organisation and management are laid down in the Graduate School's Constitution and Rules of Procedure ("Ordnung"):

 + German version